mnichols08/udemy-courses/stephen-grider/next-js-the-complete-developers-guide/README.md

 - One of the primary goals of Next is to expand the use of React to static sites
 - We will see many features and techniques that look useless, complex, or hard to use.
--They exist for a reason!
+- They exist for a reason!
+That reason is to allow us to make static sites.